OsvaldoMartini/RealTime_Controller/README.md

 # Using JArchitect to analyze

-## *RealTime* Instruments Project.
+## *RealTime* Tests Project.

- - RealTime, as one of the leading providers of financial indexes, consumes and uses real-time trading prices of tens of thousands of financial instruments from more than 100 exchanges over the world.

- - In order to ensure integrity of our index calculation and proper input data, our operations team needs a restful API to monitor the incoming prices.
+ - In order to ensure integrity of our index calculation and proper input data, our operations team needs a restful API to monitor the incoming instruments.

  The main use case for that API is to provide real-time price statistics from the last 60 seconds (sliding time interval).